visivo-io/visivo/mkdocs/index.md

     Run `visivo serve`, checkout your dashboard and start playing around with it.

-    You can always add a target with another connection later.
+    You can always add a source with another connection later.

 {% endraw %}